 While the label might claim to be a cup-for-cup flour blend (meaning you can swap it in for regular AP flour), it honestly will depend on the recipe at hand.
 I suggest researching specifically gluten-free recipes for whatever baked good you're attempting to make rather than trying to adopt a non-GF recipe to become gluten-free, at least as you get your bearings.

 In addition, gluten-free flours can be more absorbent than wheat flour, which can cause them to absorb more moisture and make the texture denser or grittier.
 Oftentimes my recipes call for a resting period, which is essential for letting the flour rehydrate.
 Don't skip this step!

 I hope you’re feeling inspired to grab a bunch of rhubarb next time you’re at the farmer’s market so you can try out my family’s favorite rhubarb crisp recipe.
 I’m certain you’ll fall in love with its tangy-sweet deliciousness!

 Make sure to follow me on Instagram, Facebook, or Pinterest so you can get more gluten-free, vegan baking inspiration.
 You’re also welcome to sign up for my email newsletter so you can get all of my newest content delivered straight to your inbox!

 Rhubarb Crisp (Gluten-free & Dairy-free)

-- Preheat the oven to 375°F/190°C. Put a 2qt baking dish (or an 8x8 inch square pan) on a baking sheet, and set aside.
+- Preheat the oven to 375°F (190°C).
+Put a 2 qt baking dish on a baking sheet, and set aside.

 - In a large bowl, combine the sugar, cornstarch, cinnamon, and lemon zest.
 Add the chopped rhubarb and toss until evenly coated.
 Add the lemon juice and toss it again.
 Pour it into the baking dish and set it aside.